jgarza9788/NightmareVsNightmare_Demo/README.md

 **CameraControl.cs**
 Moves the camera to show the winner when the game is over

+**ChildrenAlpha.cs**
+Used to change the alpha of the menu icons and text.

 **DontDestroy.cs**
 This script will allow an object to live on after scene transition.

+**EveryPlayButton.cs**
+takes the users to everyplay community

 **explosionDamage.cs**
 causes damage to the player if it is hit by an explosion particle.